 Profileback to list

-Jeff Holmes is a Los Angeles media and entertainment attorney with vast experience in every aspect of legal work for television and film production companies and projects.
+Jeff Holmes is a Los Angeles media and entertainment attorney, and litigator in the Los Angeles federal and state courts, with vast experience in every aspect of legal work for television and film production companies and projects.
 As Executive Vice President of MGM Worldwide Television, Vice President for Business Affairs at Twentieth Century Fox, and COO and Executive Vice President of Skouras Pictures, and in the course of his later private practice, Jeff has become a leading expert in his field.

 At MGM, where Jeff was publicly described by the Chairman of the Board as the company’s “superstar," Jeff reported directly to the President and was responsible for all legal aspects of the company's television division.
 In particular, Jeff negotiated and oversaw the administration of TV output and volume licensing agreements (including such deals as the renewal of the MGM/Showtime pay-TV output agreement in the United States — one of the largest deals in MGM’s history).
 Jeff also helped establish and supervise the administration of MGM's interests in basic and pay TV channels in Latin America (CineCanal, Telecine, and MGM Networks Latin America), Portugal (Telecine Portugal), Japan (Star Channel), Australia (Optus), Israel (TelAd), India (Zee), and Turkey (Digiturk).
 Jeff also negotiated co-production and acquisition agreements for films and TV series, supervised and resolved the day-to-day issues of MGM's TV and advertising sales offices in New York, Chicago, Atlanta, Miami, Toronto, London, Sydney, and Hong Kong, and handled issues involving MGM’s Technical Services, Rights Clearance, and Contract Administration departments.